 An interdisciplinary artist, feeder, and organizer.
 She is the co-curator of Maracuya Peach Reading Series and the co-editor of the publishing project Already Felt: Poems of Revolt & Bounty with danilo machado and Alexis Aceves Garcia.
 She makes and breaks bread in Brooklyn.

-A multidisciplinary artist working primarily with the body in performance, using video, photography, installation, public interventions and sculpture.
+Multidisciplinary artist Emilio Rojas works primarily with the body in performance, using video, photography, installation, public interventions and sculpture.
 As a queer latinx immigrant with indigenous heritage, he engages in the postcolonial ethical imperative to uncover, investigate, and make known undervalued or disparaged sites of knowledge, narratives, and individuals.
 He utilizes his body as an instrument to unearth removed traumas, embodied forms of decolonization, migration and poetics of space.
 His research based practice is influenced by queer and feminist archives, border politics, botanical colonialism, and defaced monuments.
 He is also a translator, community activist, yoga teacher, and anti-oppression facilitator with queer, migrant, and refugee youth.